ethan-zieba/bidule/ansible/README.md

 DONE - copy_file – Copies a file from the controller to the target machines

-update_packages – Updates all packages depending on the distro
+DONE - update_packages – Updates all packages depending on the distro

 create_admin_user – Creates ansible_admin sudo user with a hashed password